amarcu5/TouchBarDisplayTest/README.md

 #  Touch Bar Display Test

-Help's you identify identify dead pixel's or image retention issues with the Touch Bar by way of display different color's.
+Help's you identify dead pixel's or image retention issues with the Touch Bar by way of display different color's.

 ## Installation